UPDATED JUNE 2026

 What a fair price looks like in Delhi (2026)

 If a quote falls outside these bands by a lot, ask why.
 Cheaper might mean rinse-only.
 More expensive might mean genuine extras (descaler for borewell-heavy tanks, additional sumps, society-grade documentation) — or it might just mean overcharging.
-The full breakdown is in our water tank cleaning cost guide for Delhi.

 Coverage — the “best in Delhi” should mean actually serving Delhi